EdgarLozano185519/100-Days-of-Python/r1-log.md

 Today I worked on a fun virtual coffee machine.
 It was pretty fun getting to see how I could make it without using functions.
 [View readme.](projects-source/day14/coffee-machine/readme.md)
 ### R1D15
 Today, I did the exact same project as yesterday.
 The only difference is that I used Object Oriented Programming to deliver the awesome coffee to you.
 [View readme.](projects-source/day15/oop-coffee-machine/readme.md)
+### R1D16
+Today I wrote a quiz game in Python.
+I used OOP concepts to design a question class, and a quizzer class.
+[View readme.](projects-source/day16/quiz-game/readme.md)